 Sturgeon Valley Sod has a variety of quality and green sod supply in Edmonton.
-To ensure that your sod supply remains green and healthy, we have a few recommended steps for your sod installation and care that you can see below.
+Ensure your instant grass remains green and healthy by following our recommended steps for your sod installation and care that you can see below.

 Once you install your sod, you can also check out our lawn maintenance page to ensure that your sod is getting the treatment it needs to remains healthy and green.
-If you have any questions about how to install and maintain your fresh sod, please don’t hesitate to give us a call.
+If you have any questions about how to install and maintain your instant grass, please don’t hesitate to give us a call.

 1 – Prepare Soil